 Cricket Magazine Publications

 Here are some brief excerpts of the narrative biographical pieces I've written for the children's literary magazine Cricket.
 It's an honor to have had this work recognized by the Society of Children's Book Writers & Illustrators.
-The full magazine issues can be ordered from Cricket Media at 1-800-821-0115, or their digital versions downloaded from iTunes.
-Discounts may be available here.
+The full magazine issues can be ordered from Cricket Media at 1-800-821-0115, or their digital versions can be read in Apple News+.

 'The Path to the Moon: